t-regx/t-regx.github.io/docs/pattern-list.md

 [1]: https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags

-`PatternList.chainedReplace()` also supports Perl-Compatible group references in the replacements, available with method `withReferences()`:
+`PatternList.replace()` also supports Perl-Compatible group references in the replacements, available with method `withReferences()`:

 ```php